OnurSahh/Teknofest_NLP/README.txt

 TEKNOFEST_train.ipynb WAS USED FOR FINE TUNING A TURKISH BERT MODEL.

-Huggingface model link can be found in the "model link.txt" file.
+Fine tuned huggingface model link can be found in the "model link.txt" file.

 Required libraries can be seen in the "requirements.txt" file